longemen3000/ChemicalIdentifiers.jl/README.md

 using Pkg
 Pkg.add("ChemicalIdentifiers.jl")
 ```
-The databases are downloaded, parsed,processed and stored as Apache Arrow files at the first package usage, so the first usage may take some time.
+The databases are downloaded, parsed, processed and stored as Apache Arrow files at the first package usage, so the first usage may take some time.

 ## Usage
 This package exports `search_chemical`, that, given a search string, performs a search on a database of over 70000 compounds, returning a Named Tuple with the identifiers of the substance in question.